Providers of service to survivors of torture may work in the mental health, social service, legal, or medical fields.

 There is a private listserv available to people serving torture survivors.
 It is available to all staff working in programs for torture survivors who are either ORR Torture Survivor Program grantees, members of the National Consortium of Torture Treatment Programs (NCTTP), or ORR/TVRA staff.
 You can request membership, or, if you are a member, access the archives here.

-The National Partnership for Community Training is devoted to providing training to service providers who work with refugees, asylum seekers, asylees and other immigrant populations, but may not have the confidence or skills to respond to the needs of their survivor populations.
+The National Partnership for Community Training was previously funded as a TA provider devoted to providing training to service providers who work with refugees, asylum seekers, asylees and other immigrant populations, but may not have the confidence or skills to respond to the needs of their survivor populations.

-Caring for Torture Survivors is a free online course by Boston Center for Refugee Health and Human Rights
+Caring for Torture Survivors is a free online course by Boston Center for Refugee Health and Human Rights.
+It's found under Our Work > Education.

 This is a free, internet-based course for individuals from a variety of backgrounds who want to learn about survivors of torture and refugee trauma.
 Participants will learn about the health consequences of torture, uprooting, and other human rights violations.
 Participants will also learn how to approach survivors of torture and related trauma, and recognize clinical signs and symptoms in order to screen, treat, and support individuals at risk.
 Questions about this free course should be sent to email@example.com.